postmanlabs/labs-docs/v6/postman/collections/working_with_openAPI.md

 When importing your OpenAPI specification, Postman follows the endpoint hierarchy defined in the specification to create a collection organized into folders (if your OpenAPI has multiple levels of hierarchy).

 Postman uses the schemas defined in the OpenAPI to generate request and response bodies.
-The following GIF file clearly illustrates importing of OpenAPI specification into Postman:
+The following screen clearly illustrates importing of OpenAPI specification into Postman:

 [![import swagger 3 file](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ImportingSwagger3File.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ImportingSwagger3File.gif)